AlexandraBaier/Supplement_ReLiNet/README.md

 This repository contains the necessary scripts to reproduce the results from our paper "ReLiNet: Stable and Explainable Multistep Prediction with Recurrent Linear Parameter Varying Networks".

-Move to this directory and install with
+Clone the repository and move into its directory.
+Install all dependencies with
 ```shell
 pip install .
 ```

-All directories and files will be created within the cloned directory.
+Make sure to use your preferred virtual environment.

 Run the following to download all datasets and set up the required directories:
 ```shell
 python scripts/setup_environment.py
 ```
+All directories and files will be created within the cloned directory.

 To run the experiments for the ship dataset run the following two scripts in order:
 ```shell